junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Veterans' Educational Transition Act of 2013”.
+This Act may be cited as the “Putting Our Veterans Back to Work Act of 2013”.

 ## § 2.
 Approval of courses of education provided by public institutions of higher education for purposes of All-Volunteer Force Educational Assistance Program and Post-9/11 Educational Assistance conditional on in-State tuition rate for veterans